W&A Working-Class Writers' Prize 2024

 - A selection of Bloomsbury fiction and non-fiction books

-Our four other shortlisted entries will also receive a writing guide bundle, one year’s membership for The Society of Authors, as well as support from the W&A team.
+Our four other shortlisted entries will also receive a writing guide bundle, one year’s membership for The Society of Authors, an exclusive session with experts from the Society of Authors about the business of writing, as well as support from the W&A team.

 All entries will receive feedback on their entry from the W&A Team.
 Please note that you may not receive your feedback for several months after the prize closing date.
 We are a small team and want to ensure that each piece of feedback is carefully considered so that the writer can hopefully find something of use.
 We appreciate your patience.